High School Bowl

 At the end of every season, Northern Michigan University, where WNMU programs are filmed, awards scholarships to the first and second place teams, $2500 and $1500 respectively.
-Moreover, at the conclusion of every season, one college-bound senior contestant receives the Dave Goldsmith Scholarship, $1500 that can go towards a college education.
+In addition, one college-bound senior contestant receives the Dave Goldsmith Scholarship, $1500 goes towards a college education.
 The scholarship was set up by the Goldsmith family in 2002 after his death, and previously Dave Goldsmith hosted High School Bowl for 24 years.

 Records

 Since High School Bowl's inception in 1977, Houghton High School of Houghton, Michigan has taken the most championships out of every other participating high school; an incredible 10 wins out of 41 seasons.
 Second to Houghton in terms of wins is Marquette Senior High School of Marquette, Michigan with 7 secured championships.
 Other notable participants include Gladstone High School of Gladstone, Michigan and Hancock Central High School of Hancock, Michigan, both with 4 victories.

-In recorded history, Marquette Senior High School has the most second-place finishes, with 6.
-Second to Marquette Senior High School are Sault Area High School of Sault Ste.
-Marie, Michigan and Luther L. Wright High School of Ironwood, Michigan, who have both achieved 5 runner-up finishes.
-Marquette Senior High School holds the record for the greatest consecutive streak of victories, having won five years in a row from 1979 to 1983, Negaunee High School follows closely with three consecutive wins from 2010 to 2012.
+In recorded history, Marquette Senior High School and Houghton High School have the most second-place finishes, with 7.
+Second to Marquette Senior High School and Houghton High School is Sault Area High School of Sault Ste.
+Marie, Michigan, achieving 6 runner-up finishes.
+Marquette Senior High School holds the record for the greatest consecutive streak of victories, having won five years in a row from 1979 to 1983.
+Negaunee High School follows closely with three consecutive wins from 2010 to 2012.